Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

 ## Functional Requirements

-- The system shall require registration using a login system, this will be with a username and password or via a google/Facebook account
+- The system shall require registration using a login system, this will be with a username and password

     - Login security will use a login system like Okta’s auth0 login security https://auth0.com/login-security